 Is it because its price? or, because the product offers great profit margins for the seller and thus, the product is promoted more than other products in the category? or, is it because all consumers in the category are well-educated about the product and conclusively determined that the product is actually the best product?

-The truth of the matter is, more often than not, products become best sellers due to a combination of both generous profit margins and price.
+The truth of the matter is, more often than not, products become "best sellers" due to a combination of both generous profit margins and price.

 The "best seller" product label does not, and will almost never mean best product.
 Unless of course, it is clearly evident that the product is actually superior.

 Additionally, these badges are oftentimes "earned" by skillful sellers that have managed to be very successful in either applying the art of deception in product labeling (best seller) or applying other "savvy" selling tactics to get a higher-than-average number of unsuspecting pet parents to buy those products.